 2024 NSW New Band Repertoire Reading & Resource Day - Highlights Reel

-The Band Association of NSW is delighted to announce that with the support of ABODA NSW, we are hosting a New Band Repertoire Reading & Resource Day on the weekend of 1-2 February, 2025 at the Petersham Town Hall.
+The Band Association of NSW is delighted to announce that with the support of ABODA NSW, we are hosting the 2026 New Band Repertoire Reading Day on the weekend of 31 January – 1 February, 2026 with the venue to be confirmed.

 Play through new release band music from Australian and International publishers.